-Three commitments had complete compliance of +1.00 (100 percent): the commitment on climate change and the Paris Agreement, the African Union's Agenda 2063, and skills and education.
-These were followed by the commitments on inclusive growth and on international development partnerships and private sector investment at +0.88 (94 percent).
-The lowest scores were the commitments on sexual and gender-based violence in digital contexts at -0.13 (44 percent) and on climate change insurance risk at -0.25 (38 percent).
+Seven commitments had complete compliance of ± 1.00 (100%): the commitment on skills and education, climate change and the Paris Agreement, the African Union's Agenda 2063, gender equality in labour markets, macroeconomic policy on growth that works for everyone, energy security, and international development partnerships and private sector investments.
+The lowest scores were the commitments on sexual and gender-based violence in digital contexts and on climate change insurance risk at 0 (50%).
 Table D contains the scores by issue.